WWE News: Roman Reigns Comments On Fan Reaction And Possible Heel Turn

 WWE Superstar Roman Reigns has had trouble getting fans on his side for years now and many fans feel a heel turn would do well for him, and now it seems Reigns is willing to comment on it.
 For years Roman Reigns has been used by WWE to hopefully replace John Cena, who is still with WWE but is on a part-time schedule and will be gone eventually after being on top for over a decade now.

 The problem is, unlike Cena, Roman has not gotten over enough with fans for things to matter.
-His merchandise sales are not bad, but WWE Raw ratings have drifted down since WWE has pushed for Reigns to be the top guy.
+His merchandise sales are not bad, but WWE RAW ratings have drifted down since WWE has pushed for Reigns to be the top guy.
 That could be due to creative, but it may also have a lot to do with Vince McMahon pushing people like Reigns over other wrestlers that fans believe are more talented.

 Many do still think Roman Reigns has a lot that can be used by the WWE.
 Most fans feel that a heel turn would do wonders, as it would allow for McMahon to push Reigns to the top of the card a lot….but he would have a change in character that fits the fans’ perception of him.
 It seems that Roman Reigns does not really care about what fans think about him, which is a good and bad attitude to have.